wjrs/laravel-dev-docker/README.md

 ### For a new Laravel project

-Execute commands bellow to start a fresh installation inside the src folder
+Execute commands bellow to start a fresh installation inside the src folder:

 `docker exec -it app bash`